 The origin of this (opens in a new tab).
 Initially, Google planned to launch mobile-first indexing in September 2020.
 However, due to unprecedented events that are currently turning the whole world upside down, they’ve now announced that the shift will be postponed until March of next year.

 This gives more time to webmasters who aren’t prepared for the shift yet to make sure their prime content is accessible on both desktop and mobile.

 To succeed in the transfer, Google suggests making sure these three conditions are adhered to:

-Firstly, you should make sure that Googlebot can see your website on mobile.
-Meta robots tags on your mobile version should remain the same as on desktop, and you should be well aware of what you’re blocking on your website.
+Firstly, you should make sure that Googlebot can see your website on mobile. (opens in a new tab) on your mobile version should remain the same as on desktop, and you should be well aware of what you’re blocking on your website.
 Adopting a suitable approach towards the lazy-loading of images can also help you make your mobile version more visible to Google.